 What Does Our Fee Cover?

 Our fee compensates us for representing you in chapter 7 bankruptcy.
 Specifically, it includes all of the services normally required to receive a discharge and closing order in chapter 7 bankruptcy.
-However, like many bankruptcy attorneys our fee does not include the $335 court filing fee, cost of receiving credit counseling, or a credit report.
+However, like many bankruptcy attorneys, our fee does not include the $335 court filing fee, the cost of receiving credit counseling (which is only $15), or a credit report (which is usually free).
 Fortunately, there are things we do to decrease the total cost of bankruptcy for our clients.
 First, if appropriate we can file some paperwork with the court to get the $335 filing fee broken up into monthly installments.
 Furthermore, we can direct you to a $10 online credit counseling provider and order a 3-source credit report for you at-cost.
 (In truth, we actually take a slight loss in ordering your credit report, but we prefer round numbers).
 In short, our flat fee covers our attorney’s fees, but we take the aforementioned steps to decrease the total cost of bankruptcy for our clients.

 Chapter 7 Bankruptcy